Showing posts sorted by relevance for query La Brigade de cuisine. Sort by date Show all posts

 (4) A historical term for a convoy of canoes, sleds, wagons, or pack animals, especially as used to supply trappers in the eighteenth and nineteenth century Canadian and US fur trade.

-1630–1640: A borrowing from the French brigade (body of soldiers) from the Old Italian brigata (troop, crowd, gang) derived from the Old Italian brigare (to fight, brawl) from briga (strife, quarrel), perhaps of Celtic (and related to the Gaelic brigh and Welsh bri (power) or Germanic origin.
+1630–1640: From the French brigade (body of soldiers) from the Old Italian brigata (troop, crowd, gang) derived from the Old Italian brigare (to fight, brawl) from briga (strife, quarrel), perhaps of Celtic (and related to the Gaelic brigh and Welsh bri (power) or Germanic origin.
 The French brigand (foot soldier) which later adopted the meaning “outlaw or bandit” is also related.
+Brigade is a noun & verb and brigaded & brigading are verbs; the noun plural is brigade.

 La Brigade de cuisine